streetsidesoftware/vscode-spell-checker/client/README.md

     * the ability to control which dictionaries are used.
     * enable / disable compound words
     * define `ignoreRegExpList` / `includeRegExpList` per language.
-* define reusable patterns to be used with RegExpLists.
+* Ability to define reusable patterns to be used with RegExpLists.
-* Fixes #7, #31 String with escape characters like, "\nmessage", would be flagged as an error.
+* Fixes #7, #31 -- String with escape characters like, "\nmessage", would be flagged as an error.
-* Addresses #3 Option to spell check only string and comments
+* Addresses #3 -- Option to spell check only string and comments
-* Addresses #27 Regexp Ignore
+* Addresses #27 -- Regexp Ignore
-* Addresses #45 Adding custom dictionaries
+* Addresses #45 -- Adding custom dictionaries
+* Fix issue $44 -- Settings in cSpell.json were not being applied without a reload.

 ### 0.13.3
 * Fix for #40 and #44 - manually load the cSpell.json file and merge it will any project settings.